 For example, men who typically deal with a patchy beard will have a hard time achieving this style.

-The key to designer stubble is ensuring frequent upkeep, so it does not appear messy.
+The key to a designer stubble is ensuring frequent upkeep, so it does not appear messy.

-George Michael: One of the men responsible for first introducing the shadow was singer/songwriter George Michael.
+George Michael: One of the men who first introduced the shadow was the singer/songwriter George Michael.
 With naturally thicker facial hair, Michael was able to pull off the look with great appeal.

-Don Johnson: You could not have Miami Vice or Nash Bridges without Don Johnson and, for a time, you could not find him without that 5 o’clock shadow.
+Don Johnson: You couldn’t have Miami Vice or Nash Bridges without Don Johnson and, you also couldn’t see him without the 5 o’clock shadow.